jdmonin/JSettlers2/README.txt

 	PostgreSQL:  http://jdbc.postgresql.org/download.html
 	SQLite:  http://www.zentus.com/sqlitejdbc/

-Run the following commands to create the database and configure its tables.

-CREATE DATABASE socdata;

-USE socdata;

-CREATE TABLE users (nickname VARCHAR(20), host VARCHAR(50), password VARCHAR(20), email VARCHAR(50), lastlogin DATE);

-CREATE TABLE logins (nickname VARCHAR(20), host VARCHAR(50), lastlogin DATE);

-CREATE TABLE games (gamename VARCHAR(20), player1 VARCHAR(20), player2 VARCHAR(20), player3 VARCHAR(20), player4 VARCHAR(20), score1 SMALLINT, score2 SMALLINT, score3 SMALLINT, score4 SMALLINT, starttime TIMESTAMP);

-CREATE TABLE robotparams (robotname VARCHAR(20), maxgamelength INT, maxeta INT, etabonusfactor FLOAT, adversarialfactor FLOAT, leaderadversarialfactor FLOAT, devcardmultiplier FLOAT, threatmultiplier FLOAT, strategytype INT, starttime TIMESTAMP, endtime TIMESTAMP, gameswon INT, gameslost INT, tradeFlag BOOL);
+To create the jsettlers database and tables, execute the SQL db scripts jsettlers-create.sql and jsettlers-tables.sql located in src/bin/sql:

+$ mysql -u root -p -e "SOURCE jsettlers-create.sql" This will connect as root, prompt for the root password, create a 'socuser' user with the password 'socpass', and create the 'socdata' database.

+$ mysql -u root -p -e "SOURCE jsettlers-tables.sql" This will build the empty tables.
+This script will fail if the tables already exist.

-To create accounts, run the simple account creation client with the following command:
+To create player accounts, run the simple account creation client with the following command:

   java -jar JSettlers.jar soc.client.SOCAccountClient localhost 8880